Devils putting goaltender Schneider on waivers

 The New Jersey Devils are putting longtime goaltender Cory Schneider on waivers Monday with the intention of sending him to the AHL.

 In a corresponding move, the Devils have recalled goalie Louis Domingue from Binghamton.
 In four games there, he was 2-1-1 with a 2.25 goals-against average and .918 save percentage.
-The 27-year-old Domingue was acquired from the Lightning Nov.
+The 27-year-old Domingue was acquired from the Tampa Bay Lightning on Nov.
 1 for a seventh-round draft pick.

 Schneider, 33, was the Devils' primary goalie for years after he was acquired from the Canucks in 2013 for a first-round draft pick.
 For a three-year stretch, he was one of the top goaltenders in the league, making the All-Star Game in 2016.